nc-intezra/dyode_python3/DYODE_v1_full/README.md

 # DYODE : Do Your Own DyodE
-A low-cost (~200 €) data diode aimed at Industrial Control Systems.
+Hardware and software to support a low-cost data diode aimed at Industrial Control Systems.

 ## Hardware
 We use very standard hardware: